greg-harhay/McNemarsSNPAnalysis/README.md

 **Only Qb and Qc are informative for risk or protection**

-### CSV output file: Explaination of column header abbreviations
+### CSV output file: Explanation of column header abbreviations

 HiFreqAllele = high frequency allele